 Libations are key as well, and Mariposa County is Sierra wine country.
-Local wineries like Butterfly Creek, Casto Oaks and Rauch Ranch are crushing the Sierra Foothills terroir.
-Though most tours and tasting rooms are temporarily on hold, Pioneer Market carries a nice selection of local wine, cider and beer.
+Local wineries like Butterfly Creek and Casto Oaks are crushing the Sierra Foothills terroir.
+Stop for a wine tasting (visit the winery websites for details) or pick up a bottle at the Pioneer Market, which carries a nice selection of local wine, cider and beer.
 Local restaurants do, too.

 See our “Yosemite Mariposa Yelp” dining guide to Yosemite Mariposa and get your game on.